+Standard

-- D1 There is a clear and sensitive policy for disposing of tissues and / or cells. - a) The disposal policy complies with HTA's Codes of Practice. - b) The disposal procedure complies with Health and Safety recommendations. - c) There is a documented procedure on disposal which ensures that there is no cross contamination. - D2 The reasons for disposal and the methods used are carefully documented. - a) There is a procedure for tracking the disposal of tissue and / or cells that details the method and reason for disposal. - b) Disposal arrangements reflect (where applicable) the consent given for disposal.
+D1 There is a clear and sensitive policy for disposing of tissues and / or cells.

+a) The disposal policy complies with HTA's Codes of Practice.

+b) The disposal procedure complies with Health and Safety recommendations.

+c) There is a documented procedure on disposal which ensures that there is no cross contamination.

+D2 The reasons for disposal and the methods used are carefully documented.

+a) There is a procedure for tracking the disposal of tissue and / or cells that details the method and reason for disposal.

+b) Disposal arrangements reflect (where applicable) the consent given for disposal.

-Human Tissue Act 2004 (HT Act) Standards
+Human Tissue Act 2004 Standards

-Consent
+Consent standards

-- C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice - a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice. - b) Consent forms are available to those using or releasing relevant material for a scheduled purpose. - c) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice.
+C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice a) Consent forms are available to those using or releasing relevant material for a scheduled purpose.

+b) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice.